gregbown/soma-redux-i18next-webpack/README.md

-## A super lightweight client side framework setup using Soma, Redux, i18next, EJS and webpack
+## A super lightweight client side framework setup using Soma, Redux, i18next, EJS, SCSS, Material Design icons and webpack

 Demo is a todo application